 Fortunately, today there is not just one road to attaining this education.
-Earlier, the only way to become a fashion stylist was to pursue designing, and so was the case with other domains in fashion too.
+Earlier, the only way to become a fashion stylist was to pursue fashion designing, and so was the case with other domains in fashion too.
 Now, however, you have a plethora of options to kickstart your journey in fashion styling.
 Here is a quick guide.

 1. Formal Education

 Many aspirants study fashion designing and then branch out into the field of fashion styling.
-And, this is a fair way of getting into fashion styling if design is also one of your fortes and you want to explore your options.
-On the second hand, if you are certain about fashion styling and are prepared to enter the field, then you could seek a course dedicated solely to it.
+And, this is a fair way of getting into fashion styling if designing is also one of your fortes and you want to explore your options.
+On the second hand, if you are certain about fashion styling and are prepared to enter the field, then you can seek a course dedicated solely to it.
 Today, there are endless options in diploma and certificate courses in fashion styling that open the gateway for you to enter the industry.
 You could also mix and match small different courses in fashion and then head to fashion styling, armed with that knowledge and training.

 2. Work Experience

 Your educational background in fashion styling when coupled with relevant work experience can be the foundation of your career.
 When we say work experience here, it doesn’t refer to full-fledged jobs but also internships.
-An internship in fashion is always the first real learning path for many.
+An internship in fashion design is always the first real learning path for many.
 It not only makes one realize where they want to head but also teaches them the basics of industry training.
-One could study design or pursue short courses in styling and then try their hand at a few internships to brush up their skills before diving into the industry completely.
+One could study design or pursue short courses in styling and then try their hand at a few internships to brush up their skills before diving into the industry.